 In her sharing message, she adds, "Here are my suggestions for things to do and eat during the company trip.
 Let me know if there are any issues with these from your individual teams."

 Comment and work together

 Later that day Inga sees that Linda has shared her ideas with her, but she has the day off.
-Even though she doesn't have a work laptop at home, she can still access and edit the document using Excel Online.
+Even though she doesn't have a work laptop at home, she can still access and edit the document using Excel for the web.
 She adds a comment with an @mention for Linda, "I'm very afraid of water.
 How about some hiking instead of a cruise?"

 Todd opens the Excel spreadsheet and sees that Inga has already made a comment.
 He notices that for dinner on the first day Linda has suggested a Brazilian steakhouse.
 However, he knows that Alice on his team is a vegetarian.
 He @mentions Linda in a comment to let her know that a steakhouse isn't a good option.
 He also replies to Inga's comment about hiking, "I love hiking and would be happy either way!"

 Linda is in the waiting room at the dentist.
 She gets notifications about the @mentions on her mobile phone.
 Using the Excel mobile app, she opens the spreadsheet and reads the comments that Inga and Todd have left for her.
 She responds to the comment thread Inga started, "Hiking sounds good to me."
 She changes the activity in the spreadsheet from a cruise to hiking.